basilevh/object-discovery-cp-gan/README.md

 # Object Discovery with a Copy-Pasting GAN

-This repository implements [1] in Python using the PyTorch framework, along with some extra features that seem to improve the performance on realistic datasets.
+This repository implements [1] in Python using the PyTorch framework, along with an extra feature that seems to improve the performance on realistic datasets.
 In this system, a generator neural network G is trained to produce copy masks, and a discriminator D then judges the quality of that object mask by trying to distinguish between real foreground images, and composite images where the segmented foreground has been pasted onto another background.
 A number of tricks (most notably anti-shortcut and grounded fakes) need to be employed to help convergence during training.

 ![CP-GAN training diagram](train_diagram.png)